Alamofire/Alamofire/Documentation/Usage.md

 #### Upload Progress

 While your user is waiting for their upload to complete, sometimes it can be handy to show the progress of the upload to the user.
-Any `UploadRequest` can report both upload progress and download progress of the response data using the `uploadProgress` and `downloadProgress` APIs.
+Any `UploadRequest` can report both upload progress of the upload and download progress of the response data download using the `uploadProgress` and `downloadProgress` APIs.

 ```swift
 let fileURL = Bundle.main.url(forResource: "video", withExtension: "mov")